Lokesh-Sapkal/CustomisedDBMS/README.md

 - **Insert Records :** Add new employee records to the database.
 - **Select Records :** Retrieve employee information based on specified fields.
+- **Select with Conditions :** Retrieve specific employee records using WHERE clause with operators like =, !=, <, >, <=, >=.
+- **Enhanced Console Output :** Well-formatted table view with dynamic column widths for better readability.
+- **Centralized Validation :** Commands, fields, and aggregate functions are now validated through a unified utility class (DBMSUtils).
 - **Backup & Restore :** Save and load employee data to/from a file.
 - **Schema Description :** View the structure of the employee table.